Cray-HPE/canu/README.md

 ## [1.6.26]

-- Added gpu and kvm node definitions to v1 arrchitecture.
+- Added gpu and kvm node definitions to v1 architecture.
 - Added logging to `canu generate switch/network config` to clean up output.
 - Provided better messaging about next-step handling of missing configs in generated files.